A Brief History of Linton

-However, the last twenty years have also seen an influx of newcomers to the town and the nature of the population has altered so that, it now consists of an increasing proportion of retirees, ‘weekenders’ and people seeking a lifestyle ‘sea change.’
-In 2010, although many of the old buildings have disappeared, Linton is more aware of its history and is striving to preserve its built heritage.
+However, the last twenty years have also seen an influx of newcomers to the town and the nature of the population has altered so that, it now consists of an increasing proportion of retirees, weekenders, and people seeking a lifestyle tree change.
+Now, although many of the old buildings have disappeared, Linton is more aware of its history and is striving to preserve its built heritage.

 For persons seeking historical information please communicated via written letters to the below address detailing your request.